ilmanzo/ilmanzo.github.com/content/post/systemd-socket-activated-services.md

 {"result":1}
 ```

 Now it works and the server starts on demand.
-Someone could notice that it runs forever and never stops, so after the first startup, it stays up and consuming some resources, even when idle!
+Someone could notice that it runs forever and never stops, so after the first startup, it stays up and take some resources, even when idle!
 On the other hand, we cannot simply have a service that serves one connection and then immediately quit, because handling lots of connections would be less efficient and quite similar to a inetd/CGI server.

-## 🖐️ Please stop ?
+## 🫳 Please stop ?

 To solve this inconvenience, we could add some checks and logic in our application in order to quit when has been idle for too long.
 A similar effect can be obtained by using the  `--exit-idle-time` option of the [`systemd-socket-proxyd` utility](https://www.freedesktop.org/software/systemd/man/latest/systemd-socket-proxyd.html), we can even use a [systemd timer](https://documentation.suse.com/smart/systems-management/html/systemd-working-with-timers/index.html) to gracefully kill our application after some pre-defined time.
 The first solution is more robust and cleaner but it's out of scope of this tutorial, maybe we will get deeper in a future article; as we want to play with `systemd` features for now: